A coalgebraic treatment of conditional transition systems with upgrades: Conditional and lattice transition systems

 Going from $\mathbb L$ to the isomorphic $\mathcal O(\mathcal J(\mathbb L))$, each frame element $\ell\in\mathbb L$ is mapped to the set of all irreducible elements that are smaller than $\ell$, i.e. $\{\ell'\in\mathcal J(\mathbb L)\mid \ell'\sqsubseteq\ell\}$. \end{thm}

-Consequently, a LaTS evolves just like a CTS.
-At a state, a product, i.e., a join-irreducible element $\ell\in \mathbb L$, is chosen and all the transitions that carry a label greater than $\ell$ remain active, whereas all other transitions are deactivated.
+Consequently, a LaTS evolves just like a CTS for $\Phi := \mathcal{J}(\L)$.
+At a state and in a version $\ell \in \J(\L)$, all the transitions that carry a label of at least $\ell$ remain active, whereas all other transitions are deactivated.
 At any point of the execution, an upgrade to a smaller join-irreducible element $\ell'$ may be performed, activating additional transitions accordingly.
 A CTS and a LaTS can be transformed into one another by going from the lattice to its dual partial order and vice-versa (see Section~\ref{sec:latmon}).
-More instructively, the CTS defined in Example~\ref{exa:CTS-cbisim} can be turned into a LaTS by simply denoting the depicted conditions inside the curly braces as sets.
+More instructively, the CTS defined in Example~\ref{exa:CTS-cbisim} can be turned into a LaTS by simply writing the conditions inside curly braces and considering those as elements of $\mathcal{O}(\Phi)$.